nhilkin/hiring-engineers/answers.md

  * Any metric from the Integration on your Database with the anomaly function applied.
  * Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket

 Datadog provides an API to integrate with any other external system and control its functionality.
 The first step to do this is to create an API key.
 This can be done by navigating to the **Integrations** tab and selecting **APIs**.
-Here you will fine your API key.
+Here you will find your API key.

-The following script will use this API key and will act as a timeboard containing the new metric ```my_metric``` scoped over the host, anomoly graph of cpu usage by the system from the host, and a custom metric with the rollup function applied to sum up all the points for the past hour into one bucket scoped over my host.
+The following script will use this API key and will act as a timeboard containing the new metric ```my_metric``` scoped over the host, the anomoly graph of cpu usage by the system from the host, and a custom metric with the rollup function applied to sum up all the points for the past hour into one bucket scoped over the host.
  ```
 from datadog import initialize, api